kiok46/arcc/README.md

  * @param: remaningAmount: Remaining amount that can be withdrawan from the contract by payee before next epoch starts.
  * @param: validFrom: The blockheight/time of contract/state creation.
  *
+ * - Expected improvements in near future.
+ * 1. I recently received a suggestion from bitjson regarding privacy.
+    I am thinking of adding a contract deadline in the ARCC itself.
+For me to explore more on this idea.
+    I think I need to spend some time on 3 cases.
+(There may be more cases though and suggestions are welcome.)

+    1. Accumulation: If I add a deadline when implementing an accumulation strategy in the contract then the number of epochs passed would matter.
+    2. Non-Accumulation: If a deadline only accounts for only those epochs where at least 1 transaction was done, then it can simply keep a track of the epochs passed just like it keeps a track of the remaining amount. (i.e a reversed counter)
+    3. Hard deadline: Expiration after a block-height, payee won’t be able to pull any funds from the contract after that.
+ *
+ * 2. A way to perform accumulation but have a signal(bool) to notify whether this contract supports it or not or the contract should be able to signal that some epochs have remaining funds.
+That would be cool! :D *
+ * These changes or any different version of the contract will be available in the contracts folder of the root directory.
  */
 contract Agreement(
         pubkey payerPk,
         pubkey payeePk,
         bytes4 epoch,
         bytes4 maxAmountPerEpoch,
+        // bool supportAccumulationFlag,
+        // bytes4 deadline,
         bytes4 remainingTime,
         bytes4 remainingAmount,
         bytes4 validFrom)